Career Honors & Awards

 Nebraska set a school record with 215 walks in 2013, while ranking second in home runs (58) and extra-base hits (136), third in RBIs (290), doubles (77), runs (318), total bases (732), hit-by-pitches (45) and slugging percentage (.440) and fourth in hits (470) and on-base percentage (.380).

 With three of the top four marks in school history, increased home run production has been a big story during Miller's tenure as Husker hitting coach.
-A school-record 10 players homered during the 2009 season, as no more than nine players had ever homered in one season prior to Miller's arrival.
+A school-record 10 players homered during the 2009 season.
 Julie Brechtel and Heidi Foland led the team with six home runs each after neither recorded a home run in their freshman seasons.
 Overall, seven of Nebraska's nine returning hitters (excluding slappers) recorded career-high home run totals in Miller's first year and either matched or exceeded their career totals entering the year, including three seniors.
 That was again the case in 2010, as eight Huskers homered on the season and each player either matched or exceeded her career high.
 Foland produced 13 home runs, the highest total by a Husker in 10 seasons.

 In 2011, freshman twins Tatum and Taylor Edwards combined for 32 home runs, the second-highest total by any two players in school history.
 Both players surpassed the previous Husker freshman home run record of 13, as Tatum hit 14 homers and Taylor slugged 18 home runs, the second-highest overall total in school history.
 The duo - who combined for four All-America honors in their careers - combined for 25 home runs in 2013.
 Brooke Thomason added nine home runs in 2013, becoming the first player in school history to hit at least seven home runs all four seasons of her career.
 Thomason also became the first Husker ever to produce four 30-RBI seasons.
 Thomason set records for the most RBIs by a Husker junior and senior, while Taylor Edwards broke Thomason's junior RBI record in 2013.